 A paying adult must accompany kids under 13 years.

-Bungee Bounce at Sanford Zoo Florida is an adrenalin-filled activity that gets everyone excited.
+Bungee Bounce at Sanford Zoo Florida is an adrenaline-filled activity that excites everyone.

 It is at the front of the Zoo under Seminole Aerial Adventures.

 Keep an eye on the treetops overhead as you launch towards the sky, then dive back down to do it all over again.

 Bungee Bounce is available from 10 am to 4.30 pm, costing $7 per person per ride.